 The Town Board appointed the Planning and Zoning Committee tasking them with the responsibility of reviewing and updating the Town's Land Use Plan.
+The Board passed a resolution, as required in State law, to begin the process.

 The Committee decided it was imperative to involve the public and solicit their input throughout the process during monthly meetings, as well as with multiple public participation meetings, prior to the statutory required official public hearing as the process is completed.